CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentIdentitySummary.md

 `func (o *EquipmentIdentitySummary) UnsetIoCardIdentityList()`

 UnsetIoCardIdentityList ensures that no value is present for IoCardIdentityList, not even an explicit nil
+### GetLastDiscoveryTriggered

+`func (o *EquipmentIdentitySummary) GetLastDiscoveryTriggered() string`

+GetLastDiscoveryTriggered returns the LastDiscoveryTriggered field if non-nil, zero value otherwise.

+### GetLastDiscoveryTriggeredOk

+`func (o *EquipmentIdentitySummary) GetLastDiscoveryTriggeredOk() (*string, bool)`

+GetLastDiscoveryTriggeredOk returns a tuple with the LastDiscoveryTriggered field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastDiscoveryTriggered

+`func (o *EquipmentIdentitySummary) SetLastDiscoveryTriggered(v string)`

+SetLastDiscoveryTriggered sets LastDiscoveryTriggered field to given value.

+### HasLastDiscoveryTriggered

+`func (o *EquipmentIdentitySummary) HasLastDiscoveryTriggered() bool`

+HasLastDiscoveryTriggered returns a boolean if a field has been set.

 ### GetLifecycle

 `func (o *EquipmentIdentitySummary) GetLifecycle() string`